TomerFi/version-bumper/README.md

 ### Automatic Bumps

 The following examples assume:
-The current working directory is a _git_ repository.
+  - The current working directory is a _git_ repository.
-Latest semver tag is _2.1.4_.
+  - The latest semver tag is _2.1.4_.
-Commit messages are based on the [conventional commits spec][conventional-commits].
+  - Commit messages are based on the [conventional commits spec][conventional-commits].

 ```shell
 $ npx version-bumper